Settling the Robust Learnability of Mixtures of Gaussians: Identifiability

 for some sufficiently small $\zeta$ depending only on $k$, we can then normalize each of the above into a mixture (i.e. make the mixing weights sum to $1$) and repeat the same argument, using the fact that pairs of components cannot be too close, to obtain a contradiction.
 Thus, actually the components and mixing weights of the two mixtures must be $\poly(\eps)$-close and this completes the proof. \end{proof}

 To complete the proof of Theorem \ref{thm:identifiability}, we will prove a sort of cluster identifiability that mirrors our algorithm and then combine with Lemma \ref{lem:close-identifiability}.

 \begin{proof}[Proof of Theorem \ref{thm:identifiability}] Let $c$ be a sufficiently small constant that we will set later.
 We apply Claim \ref{claim:exists-good-partition} on the mixture $\mcl{M}$ with parameter $c$ to find a partition $R_1, \dots , R_l$.
 Let $\kappa$ be the parameter obtained from the statement of Claim \ref{claim:exists-good-partition} i.e. $\kappa$ depends on $k$ and $c$.
 First, we claim that each of the components $G_1', \dots , G_{k_2}'$ must be essentially contained within one of the clusters.
-To see this, for each $j \in [k_2]$ there must be some $i$ such that without loss of generality $i \in R_1$.
-Then by Lemma \ref{lem:distance-between-gaussians}, for all $a \notin R_1$,
+To see this, for each $j \in [k_2]$ there must be some $i$ such that